Last Updated on

 Plus, they also serve as windbreakers.
 You put on the gaiters around your ankles, and they protect your legs from wind chill and light rain.

-These leg cover wraps have a waterproof zipper which you can zip up to get room for your legs to breath.
+These leg cover wraps have a waterproof zipper that you can zip up to get room for your legs to breath.
 When the sun is out, and the air is all sultry or scorching, you will be thankful for the relief this gives.
 And when you close the zipper, you have a pocket.

 They are made from high quality, durable, double layer, breathable nylon fabric.
 The double layer of this warmest hunting boots keeps you warm during the winter.
 They go well with some best mountain hunting boots, hiking boots, and even ski boots.
 And they will prevent the entry of dirt, snow, and rocks into your shoes.